 Porter did theatre every so often growing up, but didn’t fully catch the bug until she played the title role in “Annie” her senior year of high school.
 Other high school activities included student government (Class Treasurer), cheerleading, Chorale, dance (jazz and tap), and writing for the school paper.

 Porter attended Northern Michigan University where she double majored in English and Theatre.
 She was Secretary of the Student Body as well as a member of Mortarboard National Honor Society and Sigma Tau Delta National English Honor Society.
-Upon graduation, she was chosen from thousands of students to be named Outstanding Graduating Senior by the American Association for University Women.
+Upon graduation, she was chosen from thousands of students to be named Outstanding Graduating Senior by the National Association for University Women.
 Porter’s favorite college roles range from Constance in the 18th century farce She Stoops to Conquer to Little Red Ridinghood in the Sondheim musical Into the Woods (“The best Little Red Ridinghood I’ve seen on any stage, and this comes from a Sondheim fanatic who saw the original work eight times!”)

 Immediately following graduation, Porter toured with Missoula Children’s Theatre in several productions, visiting 37 states and 3 Canadian provinces and performing in venues ranging from school gymnasiums to multi-million dollar Broadway national touring facilities.
 She also appeared in a story about MCT on NBC’s Today.

-Porter then moved to Chicago where she graduated from the Second City Conservatoryand performed in dozens of theatre productions.
+Porter then moved to Chicago where she graduated from the Second City Conservatory and performed in dozens of theatre productions.
 One of her most cherished moments in Chicago theatre came when she performed in Studs Terkel’s Working.
-The Pulitzer Prize winner himself came to see the show, announcing to the audience afterward: “I’ve seen many wonderful productions of this show at such places as The Goodman and on Broadway…but that this is the first time I’ve ever seen it performed as I originally intended–with heart.”
+The Pulitzer Prize winner himself came to see the show, announcing to the audience afterward: “I’ve seen many wonderful productions of this show at such places as The Goodman and on Broadway…but this is the first time I’ve ever seen it performed as I originally intended–with heart.”

+Currently, Porter lives in Brooklyn, New York.
 See the “News” section of this site for the latest career updates.